 Mr Trump called her "a brilliant and passionate education advocate" but she was criticised after appearing to struggle at times during her nomination hearing.

 Ryan Zinke - Secretary of the Interior

-The former Navy SEAL has been picked to lead the agency that oversees federal land, including national parks such as Yosemite and Yellowstone.
+The former Navy SEAL was picked to lead the agency that oversees federal land, including national parks such as Yosemite and Yellowstone.

-The 55-year-old Republican congressman represents the state of Montana, where he was raised near Glacier National Park, on the Canadian border.
+He is a former congressman for Montana, where he was raised near Glacier National Park.

 Mr Zinke has bucked his party on the issue of privatisation or transfer of public lands to states, which he believes should remain under federal control.